testpointcorp/API-Binding-Java/README.md

 ## Overview
 Vansah's API is HTTP-based and can used from any framework, programming language and tool.
 Submitting data to Vansah via the API is done via simple POST requests.
 Requesting data is done through GET requests.
 All requests and responses use the JSON format and UTF-8 encoding.

-Vansah's API is HTTP-based and you can use simple HTTP requests to interact with it.
 All written requests must use the HTTP POST method, and all read requests must use the HTTP GET method.
 Data is transferred in the JSON format and UTF-8 encoding.